fryktoria/On-the-Fly-Shortest-Path/README.md

 ### Section: Network Analysis

+`Units`: Set the type of distance units to present the result.
+Note: All measurements are made internally in meters.
+A simple conversion factor is applied.

 `Decimal digits`: Set the number of decimal points for the displayed Length

 `Topology tolerance`: Set the topology tolerance to account for topological discontinuities of the line network. ** NOTE: This feature does not operate as expected, if the value is higher than 0.
 This is attributed to the underlying QGIS core network analysis functions and not to the plugin.
 Using topology tolerance 0 requires the line network to have topological continuity.**

 `Show cost as`: You can select from the following options:
    `Summary`: The results of the analysis will appear in the plugin panel.
 The result will contain the total cost, including the entry cost, cost on graph and the exit cost.
    `Detailed window`: The results will appear both in the plugin panel as well as in a window that will appear on screen.
 This new window will contain the details of entry, on graph and exit.

+`Include entry/exit points`: When checked, the path is drawn from the start point to the nearest point on the line, along the line and finally to the exit point.
+When unchecked, only the path along the line is drawn.

 ### Section: Fiber Loss Budget